 How to streamline order management with ShipBob

-Ecommerce merchants who want to reduce the time spent on managing orders should consider outsourcing order fulfillment to ShipBob.
-ShipBob offers the intuitive software, fulfillment infrastructure, and expertise needed to scale an ecommerce business and meet customer expectations around shipping.
+Ecommerce merchants who want to reduce the time spent on managing orders should consider outsourcing order fulfilment to ShipBob.
+ShipBob offers the intuitive software, fulfilment infrastructure, and expertise needed to scale an ecommerce business and meet customer expectations around shipping.
 This gives you the time and resources back to focus on growing your business.

 Here’s how order management through ShipBob works.